ibm-cloud-docs/account/iam-mfatypes.md

 # {{site.data.keyword.cloud_notm}} multifactor authentication
 {: #types}

-Multifactor authentication (MFA) adds an extra layer of security to your account by requiring all users to authenticate by using another authentication factor beyond an ID and password.
+Multifactor authentication (MFA) adds a layer of security to your account by requiring all users to authenticate by using another authentication factor beyond an ID and password.
 MFA is also commonly known as two-factor authentication (2FA).
 {: shortdesc}

 {{site.data.keyword.cloud_notm}} is associated with each users' ID and authenticates them across all accounts that they are a member of, so they authenticate only one time.